DanyB0/Instagram-Downloader/README.md

 - The default download directory is located where there is the ".exe" filfe of Instagram Downloader path.
   (You can change the directory in the menu)

-- You can change the colors from the menu.

 - If you open the menu or the login frame you have to close them whith their closing arrows.
 If you don't do that you won't be able to close them until you restart the app.

-- You are allowed to move (wherever you want) only the ".ink" file in the folder.

 - !!!
 YOU MUSTN'TCHANGE LOCATION OR DELETE THE FILES IN THE FOLDER "instagram-downloader" !!!